I’ve always thought about running your own business is a great idea.

 It is possible to connect this machine with your computer.
-This is great because you can import as much embroidery designs as you want and of course update your machine.
+This is great because you can import as many embroidery designs as you want and of course update your machine.

-Long lasting warranty is just an additional advantage besides bilingual manual.
+Long-lasting warranty is just an additional advantage besides a bilingual manual.
 If you, at any point, have some doubts or questions you can contact free phone technical support for the life of the machine!

 You’ll have so much fun using it and leaving a personal touch on everything you create!